-The 1998 Plan is administered by the Committee, which is appointed by the Board of Directors from those of its members who are non-employees of the Company as defined in Rule 16b-3 under the Securities Exchange Act of 1934 (the "Exchange Act").
-The Committee determines the individuals to whom, and the time or times at which, options and SAR's are granted and the number of shares subject to each option or SAR.
-The Committee has plenary authority to interpret the 1998 Plan, to determine the terms and provisions of each option and SAR agreement (which need not be identical) and to make all other determinations in the administration of the 1998 Plan.
-The Committee may delegate to the Chief Executive Officer of the Company the authority to grant options to individuals who are not subject to the requirements of Section 16(a) of the Exchange Act (i.e., those who are not officers (as defined in Rule 16a-1) or directors of the Company).
-The Committee shall have the authority to appoint a subcommittee whose members qualify as "outside directors" under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") and the regulations thereunder to administer awards under the 1998 Plan to the extent required to meet the requirements of Section 162(m) of the Code and the regulations thereunder.
+The 2001 Plan is administered by the Committee, which is appointed by the Board of Directors from those of its members who are non-employees of the Company as defined in Rule 16b-3 under the Securities Exchange Act of 1934.
+The Committee determines the individuals to whom, and the time or times at which, options and SARs are granted and the number of shares subject to each option or SAR.
+The Committee has plenary authority to interpret the 2001 Plan, to determine the terms and provisions of each option and SAR agreement (which need not be identical) and to make all other determinations in the administration of the 2001 Plan.
+The Committee may delegate to the Chief Executive Officer of the Company the authority to grant options to individuals who are not subject to the requirements of Section 16(a) of the Exchange Act (i.e., those who are not executive officers or directors of the Company).
+The Committee shall have the authority to appoint a subcommittee whose members qualify as "outside directors" under Section 162(m) of the Internal Revenue Code of 1986, as amended and the regulations thereunder to administer awards under the 2001 Plan to the extent required to meet the requirements of Section 162(m) of the Code and the regulations thereunder.

-Key employees of the Company, its subsidiaries, or any other entity in which the Company has a significant equity or other interest, as determined by the Committee (such other entities hereinafter referred to as "affiliates"), are eligible to receive awards under the 1998 Plan.
-The 1998 Plan also authorizes the Committee to make awards to outside directors of the Company.
-The Committee is not currently contemplating granting awards to outside directors at this time, but may do so at a future date.
-There are approximately 1,500 key employees currently eligible to participate in the 1998 Plan, including the executives named in the Summary Compensation Table.
+Key employees of the Company, its subsidiaries, or any other entity in which the Company has a significant equity or other interest, as determined by the Committee ("affiliates"), are eligible to receive awards under the 2001 Plan.
+The 2001 Plan also authorizes the Committee to make awards to outside Directors of the Company.
+The Committee is not currently contemplating granting awards to outside Directors at this time, but may do so at a future date.
+There are approximately 2,500 key employees currently eligible to participate in the 2001 Plan, including the executives named in the Summary Compensation Table.

 Options approved by the Committee may be in the form of "incentive stock options" consistent with Section 422 of the Code, non-qualified stock options which do not meet the criteria of Section 422, or a combination thereof.
+The number of shares available for the grant of incentive stock options may not exceed 10 million shares.
 No individual may be granted an award covering more than 500,000 shares in any one year; provided, that the Chief Executive Officer of the Company may be awarded two times that amount in any year.